Andrew College: Student body

 Approximately 65% of students live on campus.
-The student profile is evenly divided between male and female, with 49% male students and 51% female students.
-There are students from ten states and several countries.
+The student profile is evenly divided between male and female students.
+There are students from thirty states and several countries.

 An overwhelming majority of the college's student body originates from Georgia, Florida and Alabama, followed by scholars from other U.S. states and international students.
 Half of the students from Georgia matriculate from one of the 28 counties that constitute the Atlanta Metropolitan Statistical Area, and the remaining in-state students come to Andrew from larger South Georgia cities such as Columbus, Macon, and Albany.

-The minimum SAT scores are 460 math and 460 verbal, or the ACT equivalent, and a high school GPA of 2.0 on a 4.0 scale.